To schedule an interview, contact Kristen Williamson at [email protected] or 773-809-4403.

 LOUDOUN COUNTY, Va.
 (Aug.
 16, 2021) — Last week, U.S. District Court Judge Anthony J. Trenga issued an order on the Motion for Preliminary Injunction in Menders v.
 Loudoun County School Board.
 In June 2021, a group of Loudoun County parents have filed a federal lawsuit against school leaders for violating students’ free speech rights.
 The parents are represented by the Liberty Justice Center, a national public interest law firm committed to protecting free speech.
 In the lawsuit, the parents say that the “Student Equity Ambassador Program” and bias reporting system are illegal and undermine students’ free speech.

-“We are disappointed that the judge denied the Loudoun County parents’ preliminary injunction, however this case is in the very early stages,” said Daniel Suhr, managing attorney at the Liberty Justice Center.
+“We are disappointed that the judge denied the Loudoun County parents’ preliminary injunction, however this case is in the very early stages,” said a Liberty Justice Center attorney.
 “The request for a preliminary injunction is a form of extraordinary relief rarely granted early in a case.
 The lawsuit continues to move forward and the Loudoun County School Board must now file an answer to the complaint.”

 “We look forward to following the roadmap laid out in the judge’s order and believe the facts will confirm our arguments,” Suhr continued.
 “We will continue to fight vigorously for Loudoun County families and students.”

 Loudoun County Public Schools serves over 80,000 students from kindergarten through high school in Virginia, outside of Washington, D.C.
 To implement a new equity curriculum, the Loudoun County School Board has instituted a set of initiatives that censor free speech and discriminate against students based on their race.